-

 Jocelyn Bell Burnell

-Astrophysicist who discovered the first pulsar and was the first female president of the Institute of Physics
+Astrophysicist who discovered the first pulsar and was the first female

 -